 Andenes Whale Summit

-Together with our skilled partners, we want to showcase our activities, emphasizing the research findings from the past six years and how this work contribute to a positive impact on marine life and better knowledge about whales.
+Together with our skilled partners, we wanted to showcase our activities, emphasizing the research findings from the past six years and how this work contribute to a positive impact on marine life and better knowledge about whales.

 THE PROGRAM: